ICVL-BGU/Fragment-Style-Recognition/README.md

 - `model_name`: To uniquely identify your model in the `ckpt_dir`.
 - `sx_name`: Use `"new"` to train a Style Extrapolator from scratch or supply a checkpoint file in the `ckpt_dir`.

+More parameters and further explanations can be examined in `config.yml`.

 ## Usage
 After defining your configurations, simply run ```bash python main.py config.yml``` to train/evaluate/both.